What types of malware does Deep Security protect against?

 The anti-malware module uses different technologies to identify and clean infected files.
 The most traditional method is to detect the actual malicious code that is used to infect files and strip infected files of this code.
 Other methods include regulating changes to infectable files or backing up such files whenever suspicious modifications are applied to them.

-- Backdoors: malicious applications that allow unauthorized remote users to access infected systems.
-Back doors are known to connect to communication servers through open port numbers.
+- Backdoors: Malicious applications that open port numbers to allow unauthorized remote users to access infected systems.

-- Worms: malware programs that can propagate from system to system are generally referred to as "worms".
+- Worms: Malware programs that use the network to propagate from system to system.
 Worms are known to propagate by taking advantage of social engineering through attractively packaged email messages, instant messages, or shared files.
 They are also known to copy themselves to accessible network shares and spread to other computers by exploiting vulnerabilities.

 Spyware/grayware comprises applications and components that collect information to be transmitted to a separate system or collected by another application.
 Spyware/grayware detections, although exhibiting potentially malicious behavior, may include applications used for legitimate purposes such as remote monitoring.
 Spyware/grayware applications that are inherently malicious, including those that are distributed through known malware channels, are typically detected as other Trojans.